-4.5 Paragraph 99 of the NPPF states:

-"Local Plans should take account of climate change over the longer term, including factors such as flood risk, coastal change, water supply and changes to biodiversity and landscape.
+- 3.10 Paragraph 99 of the NPPF states that 'Local Plans should take account of climate change over the longer term, including factors such as flood risk, coastal change, water supply and changes to biodiversity and landscape.
 New development should be planned to avoid increased vulnerability to the range of impacts arising from climate change.
-When new development is brought forward in areas which are vulnerable, care should be taken to ensure that risks can be managed through suitable adaptation measures, including through the planning of green infrastructure."

-- 4.6 Measures such as these will be sought not only by the District Council, but also by all other authorities across the region to help confront the threat of climate change.
-In Dorset as a whole (and in the District) there is also the potential to help address the causes of climate change through renewable energy projects including: small scale hydro-electric power; biomass boilers; solar technologies; wind turbines; and the generation of energy from agricultural or forestry waste. - 4.7 Paragraph 95 of the NPPF seeks greater use of renewable energy in developments and the use of sustainable construction techniques.
-It states that:

-"To support the move to a low carbon future, local planning authorities should:

-- plan for new development in locations and ways which reduce greenhouse gas emissions; - actively support energy efficiency improvements to existing buildings; and - when setting any local requirement for a building's sustainability, do so in a way consistent with the Government's zero carbon buildings policy and adopt nationally described standards."

-4.8 Paragraph 97 of the NPPF also states that: "To help increase the use and supply of renewable and low carbon energy, local planning authorities should recognise the responsibility on all communities to contribute to energy generation from renewable or low carbon sources.
-They should:
+When new development is brought forward in areas that are vulnerable, care should be taken to ensure that risks can be managed through suitable adaptation measures, including through the planning of green infrastructure.' - 3.11 Measures such as these will be sought not only by the District Council, but also by all other authorities across the region to help confront the threat of climate change.
+In Dorset as a whole (and in the District) there is also the potential to help address the causes of climate change through renewable energy projects including: small scale hydro-electric power; biomass boilers; solar technologies; wind turbines; and the generation of energy from agricultural or forestry waste. - 3.12 Paragraph 95 of the NPPF seeks greater use of renewable energy in developments and the use of sustainable construction techniques.
+It states that 'to support the move to a low carbon future, local planning authorities should: - plan for new development in locations and ways which reduce greenhouse gas emissions; - actively support energy efficiency improvements to existing buildings; and - when setting any local requirement for a building's sustainability, do so in a way consistent with the Government's zero carbon buildings policy and adopt nationally described standards.' - 3.13 Paragraph 97 of the NPPF also states that 'to help increase the use and supply of renewable and low carbon energy, local planning authorities should recognise the responsibility on all communities to contribute to energy generation from renewable or low carbon sources.
+They should: - have a positive strategy to promote energy from renewable and low carbon sources;